- Home

 Corporate Social Responsibility

-The course will introduce students to the topic of corporate social responsibility.
+The course will introduce students to the topic of corporate social responsibility or business and human rights.
 The first part of the course focuses on the implications of ethics for business activities in a global economy.
 It spotlights conflicts between profit and moral at the hands of a number of real-life case studies.
 The second part of the course focuses on the implications of international human rights law for business, and of corporate activity for international human rights law.
 The course will analyze different international regulatory strategies dealing with business and human rights (including the UN Norms, the Global Compact, the UN Guiding Principles as well as the current discussion regarding an international treaty on business and human rights).
-It will then turn to regulation on the regional level, examining developments in the European Union, as well as through domestic legislation, taking the German Act on Corporate Due Diligence in Supply Chains as an example.
+It will then turn to regulation on the regional level, examining developments in the European Union (in particular the Corporate Sustainability Due Diligence Directive), as well as through domestic legislation, taking the German Act on Corporate Due Diligence in Supply Chains (Lieferkettensorgfaltspflichtengesetz) as an example.
 Students will be expected to read a number of fundamental texts as well as case studies in preparation.

 Studium Generale